 To learn more about App Indexing in real-world scenarios, check out the case studies and featured apps that highlight App Indexing implementations.

 Daily Mail / MailOnline

 Featured iOS apps and Android apps

-|Support HTTP URLs in your app||Getting started with App Indexing is easy.
-Associate your app with your website by updating your app to parse and handle HTTP URLs that match links to your website.|
+|Set up your links||Getting started with App Indexing is easy.
+Associate your app with your website and update your app to parse and handle HTTP URLs that match links to your website.|

-|Test your implementation||Use a number of tools including the new Search Preview Tool to verify that your App Indexing implemenation is operating as expected.|
+|Test your implementation||Use a number of tools, including the Search Preview Tool, to verify that your App Indexing implemenation operates as expected.|

-|Measure impact||Analyze the impact and quality of your content using Search Console, search referrals, and Firebase Analytics.|
+|Measure impact||Analyze the impact and quality of your content using Search Console and search referrals.|